Year 4 pupils lead a Thanksgiving assembly

 Welcome from the head of the Junior School

-I hope you find this website an informative and appealing first glance at our school.
+I hope you find this website an informative and welcoming first glance at our school.

 Children are happiest when their school work excites them, when they are recognised for their achievements and supported if needed, when they feel safe, and when they have time to play.
 At St Lawrence College Junior School we take great care to support each child, nurturing them to reach their potential in all aspects of school life.

-With spacious grounds, wonderful resources and a dedicated staff team we leave no stone unturned to find out what motivates your child, offering them an exceptional range of lessons and activities.
+With spacious grounds, wonderful resources and a dedicated staff team we leave no stone unturned to find out what motivates your child, offering them an innovative range of lessons and experiences.

 We have high expectations and encourage children to persevere to gain success; we are rewarded with children achieving great things academically, in sports and in the arts.
 We prepare each child for academic entrance to our Senior School or for the Kent Test, ensuring the very best outcome for your child.